Algorithms for FFT Beamforming Radio Interferometers: Preliminaries

 \subsection{Antennas and Visibilities}

-The signal at an antenna, (normally measured as a digitized voltage) can be written in terms of these plane waves and an antenna response function $A_i^a(\vnhat, \nu)$ given by
+The signal at an antenna, (normally measured as a digitized voltage) can be written in terms of these plane waves and an antenna response function $A_j^a(\vnhat, \nu)$ given by

 where $\vu_a = \vx_a / \lambda$, the feed position given in wavelengths and $n_i(\nu)$ is the receiver noise.
-The antenna response, or primary beam $A_a^i(\vnhat, \nu)$ is a complex two-dimensional vector field giving the response to waves of both polarisation at every location on the sky.
-The primary beams are normalized such that
+The antenna response, $A_a^i(\vnhat, \nu)$ is a complex two-dimensional vector field giving the response to waves of both polarisation at every location on the sky.
+The response is normalized such that

-For a directional antenna, the amplitude of the beam power in the forward direction is $\delta_{ij} A_a^i A_a^{j*} = A_{\rm eff}/\lambda^2$, where $A_{\rm eff}$ is the effective area of the antenna, and $\lambda$ is the wavelength.
+Note that in other works the response is often normalized such that its maximum value is unity.
+The quantity $D(\vnhat) \equiv \delta_{jk} A_a^j A_a^{k*}$ is the directivity \citep{6758443}, which is related to the effective area of the antenna by\footnote{ We will assume a calibration relative to a sky source, and as such ignore losses parameterized by the radiation efficiency that would normally enter this equation.
+These losses instead get absorbed into the definitions of the noise properties (\textsl{i.e.} $T_r$, defined below). } $A_{\rm eff} = \lambda^2 D$.
 For a well designed antenna, the effective area is related to the physical area of the antenna by an efficiency factor of order unity.
 The effective solid angle over which the antenna has response---or the beam solid angle---is thus $\Omega_A \sim \lambda^2/A_{\rm eff}$.

 Antennas are often deployed in pairs with complementary polarization response.
 That is, for each antenna, there is a second co-located antenna with a response that has a similar angular and frequency dependence but nearly orthogonal dependence in polarization space (index $i$).
 We treat these as distinct antennas with different $a$ indices.